sparanoid/almace-scaffolding/README.md

 Still can't get things working?
 Why not try my [video tutorials](http://www.youtube.com/watch?v=5NV6Rdv1a3I).

+## Upgrading

+Upgrading templates is hard, it will be easy if you are're a casual blogger and keep every template file untouched.
+Just copy and paste all template files in `_assets`, `_includes`, and `_layouts`.
+If you change the templates directly, you have to compare them side to side.

+## Customizing

+- All custom settings can be configured at `_config.yml` (a copy of [`_config.init.yml`](_config.init.yml) you just duplicated since your first setup), it's well commented so you should really check it out.
+- Additional variables are stored in [`./_app/_data/`](/_app/_data) directory.
+They can be accessed by Jekyll. ([More info](http://jekyllrb.com/docs/datafiles/))
+- You should also change `favicon.ico` and `apple-touch-icon.png` to yours.
+- Customize your site using `custom.less`.
+- You can add Travis support for this project, simplly rename [`.travis.init.yml`](.travis.init.yml) to `.travis.yml`.
+- Some tasks in `Gruntfile.coffee` are not used in this project, they're copied from my own [website](https://github.com/sparanoid/sparanoid.com), I'll keep them untouched in case you need these.

 ## Managing Media

 Media files are located in `./assets/` and grouped by different formats: